 Sometimes an insider collaborates with an external agency to frame events which harm the company.

-Only authentic, verified workers should be designated to supervise entries on shipments delivered and received because the window of cheating is very considerable at those points of business.
+Only authentic, verified workers should be appointed to supervise entries on shipments delivered and received.
+The window of cheating is very considerable at those points of business.

-This is to make sure that details are precise and also to make it apparent that the probability of any trickery going unnoticed is almost negligible.
+This is to make sure that details are precise.
+And also to make it apparent that the probability of any fraud going unnoticed is almost negligible.